Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ## Use Private IP

-This annotation allows to specify whether to expose this endpoint on Private IP of Application Gateway.
+This annotation allows us to specify whether to expose this endpoint on Private IP of Application Gateway.

 > **Note**
-1) Application Gateway doesn't support multiple IPs on the same port (example: 80/443).
-So, if you have one ingress with annotation `use-private-ip: "false"` and other with `use-private-ip: "true"` on `HTTP`, they will fail the update on the Gateway.
+1) App Gateway doesn't support multiple IPs on the same port (example: 80/443).
+Ingress with annotation `appgw.ingress.kubernetes.io/use-private-ip: "false"` and another with `appgw.ingress.kubernetes.io/use-private-ip: "true"` on `HTTP` will cause AGIC to fail in updating the App Gateway.
-2) In case where Application Gateway doesn't have a private IP, specific ingresses with `use-private-ip: "true"` be pruned out.
-This will reflected in the controller logs and ingress events for those ingresses with `NoPrivateIP` .
+2) For App Gateway that doesn't have a private IP, Ingresses with `appgw.ingress.kubernetes.io/use-private-ip: "true"` will be ignored.
+This will reflected in the controller logs and ingress events for those ingresses with `NoPrivateIP` warning.

 ### Usage